-Learn Something New –
+Meaningful Travel Means Learning Something New –

 Want a true degree in world affairs, travel.
 It teaches you things that can’t be found in any textbook.
 Traveling forces you to learn and figure things out on the fly.
 Immerse yourself in culture, history, and people all while learning about yourself.

 In developing countries many businesses rely solely on tourism to survive.
 That means spending your dollars at international hotel chains and restaurants is not truly supporting the natives.
 While these companies create jobs, a substantial portion of the profits go to the corporations owners and not the destination’s people.